japila-books/spark-sql-internals/docs/spark-sql-SparkSession-Builder.md

 ----

 | <<getOrCreate, getOrCreate>>
-a| Gets the current link:spark-sql-SparkSession.adoc[SparkSession] or creates a new one.
+a| Gets the current link:SparkSession.md[SparkSession] or creates a new one.

 [source, scala]
 ----